- About

 - Prospective Students

+Streams offer course selections tailored to foster specialized skills and knowledge.
 There are many aspects of Environmental Science to learn about, and some students want to dive deeper into the specific subjects they are most interested in.
 Other students have a wide range of interests within Environmental Science that they would like to explore.
-The six concentrations in this program allow you to customize your education and study the aspect of Environmental Science that is most engaging to you!
+The six streams in this program allow you to customize your education and study the aspect of Environmental Science that is most engaging to you!

-Please book an appointment with your advisor via the following Advising Link to discuss the best possible options.
+Please book an appointment with your advisor via the following Advising Link to discuss the best possible options for you.

-All students start the program in the General Environmental Science Concentration.
-If you want to complete your degree in any of the other five areas of specific concentration, you should declare as soon as possible.
-Students are recommended to declare specific concentrations by the end of their second year.
+All students start the program in the General Environmental Science stream.
+If you want to complete your degree in any of the other five specific streams you should declare as soon as possible.
+Students are recommended to declare specific streams by the end of their second year.

-If you don't want to continue in the General Environmental Science Concentration, declaring allows you to have easier course planning and a better planned graduation date.
-Declaring your concentration also allows you to dive deeper into the area of Environmental Science that you are passionate about.
+If you don't want to continue in the General Environmental Science stream, declaring the one you do want to continue in allows you to have easier course planning and a more accurate graduation date.

-Declaring your concentration is now as easy as clicking a button.
-All you have to do is submit the following Concentration Declaration Form.
-Before declaring your concentration, please review the concentration requirements listed below.
+Declaring your stream is now as easy as clicking a button!
+All you have to do is submit the following Stream Declaration Form.

-This concentration is for students interested in the impacts of human activities on terrestrial and aquatic ecosystems.
-This concentration is accredited by the British Columbia College of Applied Biology for the Registered Biologist (RPBio) designation.
+This stream is for students interested in the impacts of human activities on terrestrial and aquatic ecosystems.
+This stream is accredited by the British Columbia College of Applied Biology for the Registered Biologist (RPBio) designation.

 Learn more